garceling/Traffic-Monitoring-on-RPI/Distance/README.md

 Download the necessary models for vehicle detection.
-Try to download a model (cfg/weights) with high fps: https://pjreddie.com/darknet/yolo/
+Try to download a pre-trained model (cfg/weights) with high fps: https://pjreddie.com/darknet/yolo/